xingyaoww/mint-bench/docs/CONFIG.md

 ]
 ````

-- `pseudo_human_feedback` specifies whether we provide ground-truth solution of the problem to the feedback-providing LLM. `no_GT` means we do not provide ground-truth solution (default setting), and `GT` means we provide ground-truth feedback.
+- `pseudo_human_feedback` specifies whether we provide a ground-truth solution of the problem to the feedback-providing LLM. `no_GT` means we do not provide a ground-truth solution (default setting), and `GT` means we provide ground-truth feedback.
 - `feedback_form` specifies the form of feedback we provide. `textual` means we provide textual feedback (default setting), and `binary` means we instruct the feedback-provider to provide binary feedback.